Pierre de Villiers Pienaar: Early life and education

-Pierre de Villiers Pienaar was born on 11 August 1904 on the farm, 'Elandsfontein', Gatsrand (currently in the Fochville district), that was destroyed in The Anglo-Boer War during the scorched earth text campaign.
-He attended the primary farm school on 'Elandsfontein', and then went to Boy's High, Potchefstroom, where he matriculated in the first class in 1921.
-In 1922 he entered the University of the Witwatersrand and the Johannesburg Teachers Training College.
-He received the B.A. degree in Education the beginning of 1925, and later that year the Honours B.A. degree in the first class.
+Pierre de Villiers Pienaar was born on 11 August 1904 on the farm Elandsfontein, Gatsrand (currently in the Fochville district), that was destroyed in The Anglo-Boer War during the scorched earth policy campaign.
+He attended the primary farm school on Elandsfontein, and then went to Boy's High, Potchefstroom, where he matriculated in the first class in 1921.
+In 1922 he entered the university of the Witwatersrand and the Johannesburg Teachers Training College.
+He received the B.A. degree in education the beginning of 1925, and later that year the Honours B.A. degree in the first class.
 In 1926 the University of the Witwatersrand awarded him the degree Master of Arts with distinction for his research in phonetics and general linguistics.
-The following year P. was awarded a Union Bursary to further his studies in Utrecht, Netherlands (September 1927 – April 1928), and Hamburg, Germany (1928–1929), where he continued his research in general linguistics and the phonetics of Afrikaans at the Department of Experimental Phonetics of the University of Hamburg.
+The following year Pienaar was awarded a union bursary to further his studies in Utrecht, Netherlands (September 1927 – April 1928), and Hamburg, Germany (1928–1929), where he continued his research in general linguistics and the phonetics of Afrikaans at the Department of Experimental Phonetics of the University of Hamburg.
 Here, under the leadership of Prof. G. Panconcelli-Calzia, he was awarded the PhD degree in 1929.

-As a note of interest, the farm 'Elandsfontein' mentioned above was the farm where renowned Boer War scout, Danie Theron, was temporarily buried after his death in combat in the Fochville area during September 1900.
+The Elandsfontein farm was where renowned Boer War scout, Danie Theron, was temporarily buried after his death in combat in the Fochville area during September 1900.
 (Theron was reburied in 1903 to the family cemetery of his late fiancée Hannie Neethling, on her father's farm Eikenhof.)